-You can’t beat a beautiful, well-maintained wooden floor for sheer good looks, practicality and style.
+You can’t beat a beautiful, well-maintained and treated wooden floor for sheer good looks, practicality and style.
 Whether it’s lovely old flooring or something sleek and modern, when it’s well looked after it makes a wonderful backdrop to any home.

 The festive season is almost upon us and millions of Brits are getting ready to welcome friends and family into their homes to help them celebrate.
 If you want to make your wood floor look as good as it can for the festivities, here’s some common sense guidance about how to clean wooden floors.
 It’s ideal for this time of year, the perfect quick fix, a cosmetic guide for general floor cleaning and maintenance, not a guide to deep cleaning, stain removal or repair.
 We’ll cover the nitty gritty of those another day.

 First, it’s always a good idea to talk about how NOT to treat a wood floor.
 Avoid these and your floor will last a lot longer and look a lot better!